-Maitreyi Anantharaman is a junior studying public policy and art history at Michigan.
+Maitreyi Anantharaman is a senior studying public policy and art history at Michigan.
 She is especially interested in the ways art, literature, history and media influence political and social movements.
 Maitreyi enjoys keeping up with her latest stack of newspapers and periodicals, exploring American cities, visiting museums and reading literary fiction.

-Julia Wang is a junior majoring in art history with a minor in museum studies.
+Julia Wang is a senior majoring in art history with a minor in museum studies.
 Having learned French since her high school years in Toronto, she is interested in both Chinese and French language, culture, and art history, the impact of social media on what constitutes as “art”, and the global components of art and humanities.
 She looks forward to planning and promoting exciting events at the Institute of Humanities.